Call Us! Button

 April 1, 2023

 Have you recently adopted a chinchilla?
 These cute little animals are becoming very popular!
 However, they are quite fragile, and need proper care to thrive.
 A big part of that is making sure that your little buddy gets proper nutrition.
+While chinchillas have different care requirements than other exotic pets, the process of bonding with them can be similar to bonding with a hedgehog or other small animals.
 A Las Vegas, NV veterinarian offers some tips on this below.

 Grass Hay